maryanneogakwu/6110_assignment_01/README.md

 2. DNA fragmentation: Short Read sequencing technologies often produce fragmented, incomplete assemblies, leading to misalignment. [^16].
 3. Repeatitve DNA sequences: these make it dificult for assembly algorithms to determine and arrange the fragment reads in the correct order, leading to misassemblies and gaps. [^17].
 4. Shorter reads offer less overlap information and require higher coverage to achieve a good assembly. [^14].
-5. Computational Demands: long read and optical mapping techniques used in building robust chromosome level scaffolds are technically challenging and needs high quality data, which can be limited by computational errors and increased costs. [^4].
+5. Computational Demands: long read and optical mapping techniques used in building robust chromosome level scaffolds are technically challenging and need high-quality data, which can be limited by computational errors and increased costs. [^4].
-6. Maps with Low resolution: these may be too coarse to give accurate positioning and orientation of relatively short sequence contigs. [^6].
+6. Maps with Low-resolution: these may be too coarse to give accurate positioning and orientation of relatively short sequence contigs. [^6].
 7. Dependence on data quality: Poor-quality sequencing reads or contaminated samples can lead to fragmented assemblies and unreliable downstream results (Sequencing Read Quality Control).

 ## Proposed Algorithms, Pros and Cons

 ### BacSeq
 The Paper "BacSeq: A User-Friendly Automated Pipeline for Whole-Genome Sequence Analysis of Bacterial Genomes" by Chukamnerd et al. in 2023 [^3], presented an all in one package that carried out multiple funtions and was beginner friendly.
 It is an open source, java-based GUI that combines multiple tools to simplify bacterial whole genome sequencing.
-It can performing quality checks, genome assembly, evaluation, annotation, drug resistance and virulence gene detection.
+It can perform quality checks, genome assembly, evaluation, annotation, drug resistance and virulence gene detection.
 The BacSeq pipeline supports pan-genome analysis, SNP-based phylogenetic tree construction, and detection of CAZymes and CRISPR-Cas systems.
 ####  Pros of the BacSeq package
 1. The GUI based design reduces reliance on command-line use and makes it is accessible to non-bioinformaticians.
 2. The program supports hybrid assembly, integrating short and long read sequences, further improving genome completedness.